 British Columbia is currently experiencing political turmoil.
 It is a time of social/cultural transition and an opportunity to do things differently, rather than revert to patterns of the past.
 For the past 16 years, wildlife protection has been systematically eroded through underfunding, staff cuts and lack of long-term vision.
-It is a history replete with reactionary responses to crises, such as seen with the mass killing of wolves to supposedly stem the decline of Mountain Cariboo.
+It is a history replete with reactionary response to crises, such as the mass killing of wolves to supposedly stem the decline of Mountain Cariboo.
 The BC Wildlife Federation/Liberal government has a plan to establish an external agency to “manage” wildlife, initally funded with a $5 million government grant and subsequently supported by $9-10 million annually from hunting permits, with the possibility of private sector donations; this is not a visionary move.
+A further $200,000 has been allocated for consultation with other groups with an interest in wildlife, after the fact and with an end goal (the external agency) already in mind.
 It is a repeat pattern of plucking some species from their home communities, for the benefit of other species that are more valued by a small but aggressive hunter lobby group.

 We can wake up and embrace a bigger view of ecosystem health or we can go back to sleep and repeat patterns of the past.
 In their paper, Leading from the Emerging Future, Otto Scharmer and Katrin Kaeufer say it best:

 A disruptive change affects not only our outer world, but also our inner self.
 Such moments bring our world to a sudden stop.
 They may be terrifying, but they also constitute a great blank space that can be filled in one of two ways: by freezing and reverting to the patterns of the past, or by opening us up to the highest future possibilities.